 Across the Connecticut River from Vermont, Lancaster (pop.
-3,507) is a market town that was first settled in 1764.
-US-2 becomes Main Street through Lancaster, lined with dozens of attractive old homes and churches, a cemetery on a knoll to the north, and on the south side a redbrick courthouse that dates from 1887.
+3,410) is a market town that was first settled in 1764.
+Through Lancaster US-2 becomes Main Street, lined with dozens of attractive old homes and churches, a cemetery on a knoll to the north, and on the south side a redbrick courthouse that dates from 1887.

 Two miles south of Lancaster via US-3, the mountaintop estate of the man who saved New Hampshire’s forests from the lumber industry has been preserved as John Wingate Weeks Historic Site (Wed.-Sun.
-10am-5pm in summer only, $5), complete with a tourable mansion and an observation tower giving grand views of Mt.
+10am-5pm summer, $5), complete with a tourable mansion and an observation tower giving grand views of Mt.
 Washington and Vermont’s Green Mountains.

 If you weren’t thrilled by the modern bridge that carries US-2 into Lancaster, there are two historic covered bridges in Lancaster that will renew your appreciation of civil engineers.
 Five miles south of US-2 via Hwy-135 the Mt.
-Orne covered bridge spans the Connecticut River to Vermont, while just east of US-2 in Lancaster village there’s a nifty 148-year-old, 90-foot-long covered bridge that spans the Israel River along Mechanic Street.
+Orne covered bridge spans the Connecticut River to Vermont, while just east of US-2 in Lancaster village there’s the nifty 94-foot-long Mechanic Street Covered Bridge that spans the Israel River.